AudioCommons/audiocommons.github.io/about/index.md

+---
+layout: page
+current: about
+id: about
+title: About
+navigation: true
+class: page-template
+subclass: 'post page'
+---

 # The Audio Commons Initiative

 The **Audio Commons Initiative** aims at *bringing Creative Commons audio content to the creative industries*.
 But what does this mean?